'Helping young people deal with anxiety'

 Anxiety is the most common mental health issue facing young people today.
 It affects up to 1 in 3 children under the age of 18

-Children nowadays are more anxious than ever before.
-They are faced with demanding schedules, high expectations and ongoing pressure from multiple avenues such as school, friends, family and often themselves.
+People nowadays are more anxious than ever before.
+They are faced with demanding schedules, high expectations, competing and ongoing pressure from multiple avenues such as work, school, friends, family and often most intensely self-imposed.
+As adults struggle to manage with this, are we surprised that so many young people are struggling too?

-Often they lack the tools to manage these feelings, and when combined with their still-developing sense of identity, these feelings can become overwhelming.
+Often young people lack the tools to manage these feelings, and when combined with their still-developing sense of identity, these feelings can become overwhelming.
 Too often this results in emotional distress, anxiety, low self-confidence and a sense of loneliness.

-Talya Ressel has spent the past 14 years working with young people and their families to help them to manage their anxiety and develop tools to cope with those experiences.
-She is an experienced social worker with her private practice based in Cape Town
+Talya Ressel has spent the past 15 years working with people to assist in managing their anxiety and to develop tools to cope with those experiences.
+While her clients range in ages, she has a particular interest in working with young people and their families.
+She is an experienced social worker with her private practice based in Cape Town and is often providing useful resources through her TV and radio appearances and blog posts.

 Areas of focus